Binge (streaming service)

-Binge is an Australian subscription video on-demand service owned by Hubbl, a subsidiary of Foxtel.
+Binge is an Australian subscription video on-demand service owned by DAZN, a subsidiary of Foxtel Group.
 The service is devoted primarily to entertainment content, including television series and films.

 History

-In August 2018 it was reported Foxtel were expected to announce an entertainment subscription video on demand (SVOD) service.
+In August 2018 it was reported that Foxtel were expected to announce an entertainment subscription video on demand (SVOD) service.
 The service, internally codenamed Project Jupiter, aimed to combat the building competition from streaming services such as Netflix, Stan, and Amazon Prime Video.
 This new service would complement Foxtel's sports SVOD service which had been given the go-ahead (later launched as Kayo Sports) as well as offer an alternative to traditional satellite and cable Foxtel services.

 In October 2018, it was reported that Project Jupiter would launch in the first half of 2019 to coincide with the final season of Game of Thrones.
-In March 2019 it was reported Foxtel had green-lit Project Jupiter, however, it would not launch in early 2019 as previously reported.
-In September 2019 it was reported Foxtel had assembled a staff of 40 ahead of the launch who were located within the same facility as sister-company Kayo Sports.
+In March 2019 it was reported that Foxtel had green-lit Project Jupiter.
+However, it did not launch in early 2019, as previously reported.
+In September 2019 it was reported that Foxtel had assembled a staff of 40 ahead of the launch who were located within the same facility as sister-company Kayo Sports.
 It was also noted the service's code name had changed from Project Jupiter to Project Ares.

-On 23 May 2020 it was announced the new service would be called Binge.
+On 23 May 2020 it was announced that the new service would be called Binge.
 It officially launched on 25 May 2020.